 - If you bought a product that is 100% natural, check for its color, smell, and taste and you should be able to tell immediately about its quality.

 - A deep purple color is always a good sign.
 If the product is in a powder format, you can also do the “staining test” by adding a very small quantity of the bilberry powder on a wet paper and seeing how it stains it.
 A good quality bilberry powder should stain the paper into a deep purple instantly.
 For more details, check out our guide: 10 Tips for Finding the Best Blueberry Powder.

 - Wild Blueberry Powder (Bilberry) 85g19.95 €

 Final Words about Bilberry for Eye Health

 At Arctic Flavors, we are passionate about the unique health benefits, including eye health benefits, of bilberries.
-Thus, we are committed to making the super healthy bilberries available for people around the world.
+Thus, we are committed to making these super healthy bilberries available to people around the world.

-Our bilberry powder is made of the best quality bilberries from the cleanest forests of Finland.
+Our bilberry powder comes from the best quality bilberries from the cleanest forests of Finland.
 To make this possible, we collaborate with local people who pick the freshest bilberries, immediately process them to maintain their amazing nutritional characteristics, and package them for you as delicious bilberry powder.